-Metro Mayor says 18,000 more construction workers are needed in the Liverpool City Region
+Metro Mayor says 18,000 more construction workers are needed

+A working group has been tasked with specific actions over the coming months to ensure these challenges are tackled head-on.
 Specific actions include: the shaping of adult education budget commissioning; improving careers engagement and progression; exploring the option of a social enterprise Apprenticeship Training Agency for Construction; and engaging with credible grassroots community organisations to encourage under-represented groups to take up opportunities in the sector.

-“I spent most of my working life in the construction industry, after having started as an apprentice bricklayer at the age of 16 – and I have seen both the good times and bad – from the outside and in – of the industry’s fortunes across Liverpool City Region.
+“I spent most of my working life in the construction industry, after having started as an apprentice bricklayer at the age of 16 – and I have seen both the good times and bad – from the outside and in – of the industry’s fortunes across the Liverpool City Region.

 “During the recession-hit early 1980s, I was one of those in the trade that had to travel cross country to find work.But in many ways – the problem we have today is the reverse of the one we faced in the 80s and I believe we can more easily address the issue of ‘plenty of work and not enough workers’ – than ‘plenty of workers and not enough work’.

-“Through meeting the specific actions in the report, as well as working hard to improve the industry’s image and get our messaging right, we can ensure a bright future for the industry throughout the whole city region.”
+Through meeting the specific actions in the report, as well as working hard to improve the industry’s image and get our messaging right, we can ensure a bright future for the industry throughout the whole city region.”

 “The findings of this report are mostly positive.
 We face a large pipeline of construction activity in the coming years which will bring economic growth to the city region.
 But to ensure workers in our area are able to benefit from these opportunities, we need to address demand shortage now – and that is exactly what this action plan is designed to do.”